 - The big news is that VS2015 is free!

 Visual Basic.Net VB15

 Visual Studio 2017 was released in March 2017.

 - Easy to select and install features

 - Monitor extensions that impact performance

 - Visual Basic analyser to enforce coding standards

-Visual Studio 2017, with multiple updates, is reasonably stable but with the odd hiccup.
-ASP.Net has improved markedly.
+Visual Studio 2017, with multiple updates, is stable.
+ASP.Net performance and stability has improved markedly.